- 1 -

 In trying to figure out how Dr. Hoppe’s position might be true, I am now convinced that this topic can be seen as confused.
 While my contrary opinion is not all that confusing to me, I must assume – given someone of Dr. Hoppe’s obvious intellect holding these views – that were I given his fuller discussion of Intellectual Property, I might come to understand how one person having ownership of his intellectual creativity can be seen to take something from someone else.
 But it would seem to me that the simpler view is to see that Society as a whole has in one way or another acknowledged that creativity is a good thing and should be rewarded.
 And that with that acknowledgement have come legalistic methods to secure that perceived Good for Society.

-Let us back off from this confusion for a moment, and dissect a standard Exchange in the Marketplace.
-Perhaps by starting from two willing traders reaching an instantly completed contract, we can move forward to the more esoteric concept of exchanging Real Property for Intellectual Property.
+Let us back off from this confusion for a moment, and dissect a standard Exchange of Real Property in the Marketplace.
+Perhaps by starting from two willing traders reaching a quickly completed contract, we can move forward to the more esoteric concept of exchanging Real Property for Intellectual Property.
 In our example, Bob has a few gallons of milk, and Sam has a few dozen eggs.
 Each wants what the other has; they reach an agreement of how much milk for how many eggs; they make the Exchange and happily go on their ways – each the richer for the Exchange.

 Now comes Louis, the Poet.
 In traditional fashion, Louis is the starving Poet.
 Since his teen years his poems have been widely recognized as inspirational – the strong weep, and the weak are left brave – all for hearing his words.
 Understandably he is a celebrity in the town, but because Madison Avenue has not yet been invented, he is destitute.
 As he enters the Marketplace, the townspeople gather around him – all are hoping to hear his next interpretation of the Music of the Spheres.
 “Hi everybody,” he says.
 “Sorry, but I haven’t had the time or energy to write any more poems.
 As you know we have the new baby, so I’ve had to take a job shoveling manure for Farmer Brown to make ends meet.
 Maybe next lifetime….”